 The Corporate Service Corps teams employee groups with small and medium enterprises, non-governmental organisations, universities, and governmental agencies to work in select developing and emerging markets for one month on the world’s toughest problems, such as global economic opportunity, environmental challenges, and access to education resources.
-Projects may range from assisting networks of entrepreneurs and small businesses trying to grow and reach export markets to the utilisation of information technology by communities left behind the digital divide.
-Project destinations are emerging and developing
+Projects may range from assisting networks of entrepreneurs and small businesses trying to grow and reach export markets through the utilisation of information technology by communities left behind the digital divide.
+Project destinations are emerging and developing.

 Smarter Cities Challenge

 The Smarter Cities Challenge contributes the skills and expertise of IBM's top talent to address critical challenges facing cities around the world.
 We do this by putting teams on the ground for three weeks to work closely with city leaders and deliver recommendations on how to make the city smarter and more effective.
 Over the past 3 years, 100 cities have been selected to receive grants.